akka/akka/akka-docs/src/main/paradox/typed/guide/tutorial_1.md

  - `/system` the _system guardian_.
 Akka or other libraries built on top of Akka may create actors in the _system_ namespace.
  - `/user` the _user guardian_.
 This is the top level actor that you provide to start all other actors in your application.

-The easiest way to see the actor hierarchy in action is to print `ActorRef` instances.
+The easiest way to see the actor hierarchy in action is to print @apidoc[akka.actor.typed.ActorRef] instances.
 In this small experiment, we create an actor, print its reference, create a child of this actor, and print the child's reference.
 We start with the Hello World project, if you have not downloaded it, download the Quickstart project from the @scala[[Lightbend Tech Hub](https://developer.lightbend.com/start/?group=akka&amp;project=akka-quickstart-scala)]@java[[Lightbend Tech Hub](https://developer.lightbend.com/start/?group=akka&amp;project=akka-quickstart-java)].

 In your Hello World project, navigate to the `com.example` package and create @scala[a new Scala file called `ActorHierarchyExperiments.scala` here.
 Copy and paste the code from the snippet below to this new source file]@java[a Java file for each of the classes in the snippet below and copy the respective contents].
 Save your @scala[file and run `sbt "runMain com.example.ActorHierarchyExperiments"`]@java[files and run `com.example.ActorHierarchyExperiments` from your build tool or IDE] to observe the output.